Does the question, “What’s the difference between an S-Corp vs C-Corp making you confused?”

 - Credibility – With a formal structure, such as a C Corporation, lenders, suppliers, and customers will respect and trust the business more.

-What are the Disadvantages of a C Corporation?
+C Corporation vs S Corporation: What are the Disadvantages of a C Corporation?

 The disadvantages of a C Corporation are: double taxation, high filing fees, no loss deduction option, and strict regulations.

-The disadvantages of a C Corporation are:
+In detail, the disadvantages of a C Corporation are as follows:

 - Double taxation – Since the C Corporation is a separate entity, revenue is taxed as a business and then dividends for the shareholders are taxed at the personal level.